 Seeds germinate when the soil reaches a certain temperature.
 Heat mats can fool your seeds into thinking that the soil is warming because it is spring and time to grow.
 Heat mats are also a must if you are starting tropical plants such as peppers or impatiens.
 For tropical plants, you want to maintain a temperature between 70°F and 75°F. For all other seeds, a cooler temperature of 65°F to 70°F is fine.

 Always use a sterile soilless seed starting mix.
 This is critical because you want to prevent disease and pests from destroying your seedlings.
-Soilless mixes, as their name implies, contain no soil which is can become a haven for pests and diseases.
+Soilless mixes, as their name implies, contain no soil which can become a haven for pests and diseases.
 This also allows proper drainage so that your seedlings don’t drown.
 You can use regular potting mix, but be aware that there is a strong possibility of fungus developing and the dense soil will make it more difficult for roots to develop and water to drain properly.
 Also, many potting mixes come with fertilizer already mixed in.
 This is too strong for your young plants.
-And if you are an organic gardener, you want to control the types of fertilizer that you use on your plants especially if you are growing vegetables.
+And if you are an organic gardener, you want to control the types of fertilizer that you use on your plants especially if you are growing vegetables and herbs.

 Fresher is always better, especially if you are growing flowers.
-Vegetable seeds will stay viable for 3 to 5 years with decreasing germination rates.
+Vegetable seeds will stay viable for 3 to 5 years with decreasing germination rates each year.
 Flower seeds are rarely viable beyond one year.
 Check your seed packets.
 They will always tell you how old the seeds are.
 For instance, seed packets this year will say “packed for (current year)”.
 You can also use seeds that you have saved from your garden last year.
 If you saved from open pollinated plants, you should get identical plants this year.
 If you saved seeds from hybrid plants, the resulting plants will not look like the parents.
 The parents were the result of crosses between two varieties so their offspring will have the characteristics of both original varieties.
-Be aware that some hybrids are sterile so the seeds will not germinate.
+Be aware that some hybrids are sterile so the seeds will not germinate at all.